sinatra/sinatra/README.pirate.md

     my_app.run!
 ```

-It takes the application to inherit from as an optional argument:
+It takes the arrpplication to inherit from as an optional argument:

 ```ruby
     # config.ru (run with rackup)